tintinweb/openssl-version_scan/README.md

 # openssl-version_scan
-Ever wanted to know which versions of OpenSSL are really deployed on your servers? openssl-version_scan scans processes and directories for OpenSSL version information and lists versions numbers for both statically and dynamically linked OpenSSL libraries.
+Ever wanted to know which versions of OpenSSL are really deployed on your servers? openssl-version_scan scans processes and directories for OpenSSL version information and lists versions numbers for both statically and dynamically linked libraries.

 Note: Currently relies on ldd to resolve shared libraries.
 You might want to disable this behavior by providing the ```--no-shared``` option as this can be a security risk when run on untusted binaries.